NRException/PSRunAfterReboot/README.md

 ### Deploying / Installing

-This powershell module should be installed using the following commands:
+This powershell module should be imported using the following command:

 ```
-Import-Module RebootJob.psm1
+Import-Module .\RebootJob.psm1
 ```

 ### Adding startup scripts